-- Your child should wear play clothes which are weather appropriate, comfortable and easy for him/her to handle - A change of clothing in case of an accident including socks - A small blanket for rest time - Muddy buddies, puddle pants or a warm jacket and snow pants depending on the season - Boots - Hat & gloves for winter - Swim suit, towel, sun screen & hat for summer - Toothbrush - Water bottle or lunch mate drinking container. - Part of each day will be spent outdoors therefore it is important that your child be dressed appropriate for rain, shine or cold.
+- Your child should wear play clothes which are weather appropriate, comfortable, and easy for them to handle - A change of clothing in case of an accident, including socks - A small blanket for rest time - Muddy buddies, puddle pants or a warm jacket and snow pants depending on the season - Boots - Hat and gloves for winter - Part of each day will be spent outdoors therefore it is important that your child be dressed appropriately for rain, shine or cold.
 PLEASE make sure your child's items are LABELED.
 This way we can ensure that your child's clothes are returned.